 We are a group of small animal practices in Chesterfield and Nottinghamshire, first established in 1986.
 We are passionate about animal care and our skilled team of veterinarians and vet nurses are dedicated to providing the highest quality care for your animals.
 Because we love animals and strive to provide excellent continuity of care, we are open six days a week and have access to 24-hour emergency care.
 For your added convenience, there’s free parking for clients at our surgeries.

 A native of Whitby, Brian has spent most of his professional life in Derbyshire where he owned a veterinary hospital.
-After “retiring” from there, he joined Marske Vets in June 2010 as a clinical director before joining us as our clinical director in August 2011.
+After “retiring” from there, he joined Marske Vets in June 2010 as a clinical director before joining Carrick in August 2011.
 His professional interests include ophthalmology, dermatology, orthopaedics and practice management.
 Married with six children and seven grandchildren, he tries to see them as often as possible although they are dotted around the UK and Australia.
 Brian has always been interested in sport, more as a spectator now, and is a passionate supporter and season ticket holder at Newcastle United.
 He is also a member of Yorkshire County Cricket Club.
 Brian loves the outdoors enjoying walking and gardening.
 He has a soft spot for Labradors and Border Terriers – but has inherited Lottie, a Bichon Frise, and Yuki, a white cat.

 Emma Parkinson BSc DVM MRCVS

 Emma is originally from Chesterfield but is often confused for being Australian or Canadian.
 She has been with Carrick Veterinary Group since 2003, when she moved back to England from the USA.
 Emma is interested in the medical aspects of dogs and cats, with a keen interest in endocrine diseases.
 In her spare time she enjoys walking, gardening, or to the staff’s delight, baking.